Jsjsv/freelancers_contact_app/README.md

 # Freelancer-contact-app
 This is a demo project for freelancer contact app.
 The project consists of two part frontend web interface and backend web API.
 ## Installation instructions:
 Step 1: Create a folder in the directory of your choice.
-Open CMD, in the directory of the folder type git clone
+Open CMD, in the directory of the folder type "git clone https://github.com/Jsjsv/freelancers_contact_app.git"

 Step 2: Execute the sql query using Microsoft SQL Management Studio.
 This will create database of this project locally on your device.